regisftm/owasp-toronto/README.md

 - [Github](https://github.com/tigera-solutions/)
 - [Discuss](https://discuss.projectcalico.tigera.io/)

-> **Note**: The demo provides examples and sample code as instructional content for you to consume.
+> **Note**: The demostration provides examples and sample code as instructional content for you to consume.
 These examples will help you understand how to configure Calico and build a functional solution.
 Please note that these examples are not suitable for use in production environments.